-Figure: "3 Slides" handout with lines for taking notes.
-(See step 4.)
+Figure: The "3 Slides" layout for handouts includes lines for taking notes.

 On the File tab, click Print.

-Under Printer, click the down arrow and pick a printer.
+Under Printer, click the down arrow and select a printer from the list.

-If you don’t see any printers listed: You’ll need to add one in the Windows Control Panel (see: ‘Add a Device’ in Windows Help for details).
+If you don’t see any network printers listed: You’ll need to add one, as follows:

-If you don't have a network or wireless printer: You’ll want to make sure your printer is physically connected to your computer.
+If you don't have a network or wireless printer to connect to: You’ll want to make sure your printer is plugged in to your computer.
 See your printer’s documentation for details.

-Tip: If you have any hidden slides that you want to print, the Print Hidden Slides option is active, and you can select that.
+If you have any hidden slides in the presentation, the Print Hidden Slides option is active, and you may select it.

-Click the down arrow next to Full Page Slides, and then pick a print layout.
-The thumbnail images below show a preview of how the pages will look when printed.
+Choose a print layout: Under Settings, click the second rectangle's down arrow.
+The thumbnail images you see show a preview of how the pages will look when printed.

-Tip: To print slide notes, either for a speaker or as handouts for your audience, select Notes Pages under Print Layout.
-This option will print one slide per page with all your notes below, and is a good choice for slides that contain too much text to fit neatly on a single slide.
+To print slide notes, either for a speaker or as handouts for your audience, select Notes Pages under Print Layout.
+This option prints one slide per page with all your notes below.

 Tips for printing in color, grayscale, or pure black and white:

-If you choose the Color option, but don’t have a color printer, the printout will be similar to, but not of the same quality as printing in grayscale.
+If you choose the Color option, but don't have a color printer

-If you don’t have a color printer or don’t require a color printout, choosing Grayscale will print all objects on the page in shades of gray.
-In grayscale, objects such as charts and tables will appear crisper and cleaner than if you chose the Color option on a non-color printer.
+If you don’t have a color printer or don’t require a color printout, choosing Grayscale prints all objects on the page in shades of gray.
+In grayscale, objects such as charts and tables appear crisper and cleaner than if you choose the Color option on a non-color printer.

 Pure Black and White

 This option prints slides in black and white.
 There are no shades of gray.
-As a result, some objects in the design theme of the slide, such as embossing and drop shadows will not print.
-Text will print as black even if you chose gray as the original color of the text.
+As a result, some objects in the design theme of the slide, such as embossing and drop shadows, won't print.
+Text prints as black even if you chose gray as the original color of the text.

-In the Copies box, enter the number of copies you want, and then click Print.
+In the Copies box at the top, enter the number of copies you want, and then click Print.